-4.2 Expanded system and block solvers
+4.2 Expanded systems and block solvers

-Recall that, back in $\S2.1$, we discussed a modified block Gauss-Seidel method.
-In this section, we discuss an expanded system of (4.1) and its block iterative solvers.
+In this section, we discuss an expanded system of Au = f (namely the equation (4.1)) and its block iterative solvers.
 Moreover, we will show how these block solvers are related to the subspace correction methods for the original linear system (4.1).
 This relation will become important in the next section for deriving the XZ identity, which gives the convergence rate of SSC.